 Move over dinner and a movie, these are the coolest date nights in town

-Whether it’s a first date or you’ve been dating for two weeks or two decades, finding a romantic place to impress both yourself and your other half can prove trickier than you might think.
-But if relationships have taught us anything it’s compromise, and sometimes that requires surprising your partner with a game of boozy mini golf or a romantic pop-up picnic.
+Whether it’s a first date or you’ve been dating for two decades, finding a romantic place to impress both yourself and your other half can prove trickier than you might think.
+But if relationships have taught us anything it’s to compromise, and sometimes that requires surprising your partner with a game of boozy mini golf or a romantic pop-up picnic.

-Whether it’s their birthday, an anniversary or your weekly date night, these cute date ideas are guaranteed to shake it up.
+So whether you’re celebrating a birthday, an anniversary or your regular weekly date night, these cute date ideas are guaranteed to shake things up.
 There’s everything from high octane dates to quiet city escapes for the more sensitive (or exhausted) soul.

 Go all out for your next date night with a romantic Sydney staycation.
-The heritage-listed former Paramount Pictures building offers a fresh take on luxury digs, with 29 rooms ranging from ‘everyday’, ‘sunny’, ‘loft and ‘mack daddy’, and naturally, the slick interiors fit in with the vibe of Surry Hills; hip and soulful.
+The heritage-listed former Paramount Pictures building offers a fresh take on luxury digs, with 29 rooms ranging from ‘nook’, ‘everyday’, ‘sunny’, ‘loft and ‘mack daddy’, and naturally, the slick interiors fit in with the vibe of Surry Hills; hip and soulful.
 Right next door are Golden Age Cinema and Paramount Coffee Project, with a recreation club for active couples and a stylish rooftop bar on premise.
 Another four reasons to lock in an unforgettable date night that continues into the next morning.

-If you and your partner are competitive, then look no further than Holey Moley for your ultimate date night.
-Everyone's favourite putt putt and games bar, with locations in Darlinghurst and Newtown, this Happy Gilmore-approved mini golf course is sure to bring out the big kid in you and your date.
+If you and your partner are competitive, then look no further than Holey Moley.
+With locations in Darlinghurst and Newtown, this Happy Gilmore-approved mini golf course is sure to bring out the big kid in you and your date.

 Grab your clubs and make your way around the 18 pop-reference themed holes.
 Drinking on the job may affect your aim, but at least you’ll have fun doing it, right?
 Order the ‘Sugar Caddy’ topped with a candy kebab.
 If golf isn’t your thing, there’s plenty of other gimmicks to see you through the night, like retro arcade games and karaoke.